gsalaman/astro_streamer/README.md

 # astro_streamer

+## next improvements
+* CHANGE PORT!!!
+* add exif data to pictures
+* split stream vs picture so that I can "click" 12mp updates
+* "click" takes number that gives number of pics

+# OLD:
 Next experiments:
 * can I take pics whilst doing the stream?
 Start with 640x480  - yes!
 * can I stream in 1080p with the HQ cam?
 Its that the default? -yes, specify 1920x1080